Letztes Update: 25. Januar 2026

 Antwort der Redaktion

-Both Debian and CentOS are known for their stability and security, but they cater to different needs.
-Debian is renowned for its stability, especially in its stable release branch, which is rigorously tested.
-This makes it an excellent choice for environments where reliability is crucial.
-CentOS, being a derivative of Red Hat Enterprise Linux, also offers robust security features, but the focus is often more on enterprise environments.
-In the Debian vs CentOS discussion, Debian's stability can be more appealing for personal use or smaller businesses.
+Both Debian and CentOS are known for their stability and security, but they cater to slightly different needs.
+Debian is often chosen for its conservative approach to updates, ensuring that all packages are thoroughly tested before release.
+This makes Debian a great choice for environments where stability is paramount.
+CentOS, derived from Red Hat Enterprise Linux, also offers robust stability but tends to focus more on enterprise environments.

 Last updated 3 mins ago